Last Updated on June 11, 2022

 This post is part of our series on all the great things to do in Greenville, along with elsewhere in Eastern North Carolina.

-This article will tell you where to find the best barbecue and restaurants in Greenville and elsewhere in Pitt County.
+This article will tell you where to find the best barbecue and best restaurants in Greenville NC, as well as elsewhere in Pitt County.

 Eastern-Style Barbecue Quick Guide